 Some of the ingredients included in Hot Pockets and Lean Pockets can be considered dangerous, processed foods that are not conducive to a healthy diet.

 The main ingredient in both Hot Pockets and Lean Pockets is enriched flour.
-Enriched flour can lead to increased cholesterol levels and the prevalence of heart disease [5].
+Enriched flour can lead to increased cholesterol levels and the prevalence of heart disease.5

 Are Hot Pockets Junk Food or Bad for You?

-So we’ve established that Hot Pockets aren’t healthy, but are they considered junk food or bad for you?
+So we’ve established that Hot Pockets aren’t healthy, but we also have to determine if they are considered junk food or bad for you.

 The list of ingredients on the Hot Pockets and Lean Pockets nutritional info contains numerous processed ingredients, unhealthy substitutions, and extremely high levels of fats, sodium, and saturated fat so they’re considered junk food.
 Plus, the additives and preservatives included in all Hot Pocket and Lean Pocket flavors make these unhealthy snack foods.